xone4/NexusAI-Cognitive-Lab/README.md

 ---
 ### **Phase 11: Deep Analysis & Insight Generation - ⚙️ In Progress**
 *   **Objective:** Equip the AI with tools for advanced reasoning, allowing it to move from simple data processing to understanding causality and building structured knowledge.
-*   **Current Progress:** The foundational **World Model** is now implemented.
-This includes:
+*   **Current Progress:** The foundational **World Model** is implemented, allowing the AI to store and query structured knowledge about entities and relationships.
-    *   A persistent database for storing entities, relationships, and principles.
-    *   A `world_model` tool allowing the AI to query its own knowledge base.
-    *   A dedicated `World Model View` for visualizing the AI's understanding.
-    This lays the groundwork for the advanced Knowledge Graph Synthesizer.
 *   **Future Work:**
     1.  **Implement Causal Reasoning:** Develop a `Causal Inference Engine` to distinguish correlation from causation.
     2.  **Enable Proactive Monitoring:** Create an `Anomaly Detection Sentinel` to proactively identify unusual patterns.